Canaiolo Grape Variety: Tuscany’s Best Kept Secret

 Canaiolo’s rise

 For centuries, Canaiolo was a significant part of Tuscany’s economic and cultural life.
-Agronomists and historians believe Canaiolo is indigenous to central Italy, cultivated by the ancient Etruscans and the Romans.
+Agronomists and historians believe Canaiolo is indigenous to central Italy and cultivated by the ancient Etruscans and the Romans.
 Indeed, Canaiolo was once ubiquitous in Tuscany as the villas, olive groves, and cypress trees.
-By the 18th century, Canaiolo is believed to have dominated the wines of Chianti, a position it retained for many years.
+By the 18th century, Canaiolo was believed to have dominated the wines of Chianti, a position it retained for many years.

 But there is one key reason for Canaiolo’s immense popularity during this era.
 To understand why growers favored the grape, you have to take a journey back into 19th-century winemaking.
 The way wine was produced in Tuscany had changed very little since the Middle Ages; hand-harvested grapes were loaded into a ‘grinder’ that tore off most of the stems before transferal to a large wooden vessel made of chestnut or beech.
 If all went well, fermentation would then start.
 Twice a day, members of the family climbed a ladder to the open top of the vat and lowered themselves down.
 This weight was usually enough to break the thick raft of skins, and still-whole grapes buoyed up on the surface by releasing carbon dioxide during the fermentation.